How Stress Triggers Eczema and Psoriasis Flare-Ups

 Why Stress Often Increases Itching

-Stress may heighten skin sensitivity and nervous system activity, which can increase the urge to scratch.
+Stress can heighten skin sensitivity and nervous system activity, which can increase the urge to scratch.

 This may lead to: